confluence/isfdb2-calibre/README.md

 # isfdb2-calibre

 This is a reimplementation of the ISFDB Calibre plugin, optimised for cataloguing of physical collections of speculative fiction books.
 It is based on the [ISFDB Calibre plugin][1] written by Xtina Schelin, which I was maintaining in a [fork][2].
+Calibre was migrated to Python 3 in version 5.0, and I have migrated this plugin accordingly.
+I will not be maintaining a Python 2 fork for older Calibre versions.

 ## Installation instructions (Linux and Mac; Windows should be similar):